postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Testing headers

-You can check that a response header is present:
+Check that a response header is present:

 ```js
 pm.test("Content-Type header is present", () => {